Asilomare/CDK-OAuth-Cognito-APIGateway/README.md

 ### GPT

-This method showcases how to secure an endpoint using JWT cookies provided by cognito in conjunction with authorizers.
+This endpoint demonstrates how to secure an API endpoint using JSON Web Tokens (JWT) provided by AWS Cognito, combined with API Gateway Authorizer.
-First obtain a JWT token

 Example Usage:
 ```